Why Feeling "Behind" in Life Doesn't Mean You Failed

 Why Hope Actually Matters

-But it helps the brain stay engaged with problem-solving instead of shutting down.
+It keeps the brain engaged with problem-solving instead of shutting down.

 Gratitude Isn’t Pretending Everything Is Fine